-Those who seek to justify or palliate they acquies cencil in the rule of a Black Republican dynasty over these States on the weak pretext of waiting for an overs act of outrage and oppression, would do well to read and consider the following array of overt acts of aggression against the South, which Governor Wise has to forcibly grouped in one of his recent speeches : After rehearsing a history of the rise and progress of slavery agitation, Governor Wise proceeds :
+Those who seek to justify or palliate their acquiesdence in the rule of a Black Republican dynasty over these States on the weak pretext of waiting for an evert act of outrage and oppression, would do well to lead and consider the following array of overt acts of aggression against the South, which Governor Wise has so forcibly grouped in one of his recent speeches: After rehearsing a history of the rise and progress of slavery agitation, Governor Wise proceeds:

-0 0 0 0 0 0 This makes the triumph of what is called Black Republicanism certainly probable in the next thirty And we need not to be informed what Black Republicanism is.
-It is the very demon of national discard.
+0 0 0 0 0 0 0 This makes the triumph of what is called Black Republicanism certainly probable in the next thirty days.
+And we need not to be informed what Black Republicanism is.
+It is the very demon of national dispord.
 It is death to the slave States or to the confederacy of all States.

-btained its own compromise in the Constitution torentinue the importation of slaves, and now sets np glaw higher than the Constitution to abolish property in slaves which it sold to us its neighbors.
+It obtained its own compromise in the Constitution to continue the importation of slaves, and now sets up a law higher than the Constitution to abolish property in slaves which it sold to us its neighbors.

 In 1819-'20 it deprived us of equal settlement in more than half the Territory acquired from France.
 It seized upon Texas north 36 deg.
-30 min., and carved out of Texas 44,000 square miles of slave territery south 36 deg.
+30 min., and garved out of Texas 44,000 square miles of slave ternitory south 36 deg.
 30 min.

-It seized upon all the territory acquired by common conquest from Mexico, and deprived slave labor of the privilege of operating in the wealthiest mines of earth -the gold mines of California.

-It had bribed a slave State with ten millions of common-funds to sanction a prohibition of slavery in all New Mexico.

-It claims to abolish slavery in the districts, forts, arsenals, dock yards, and other places ceded to the United States.
-To abolish the inter-State slave trade. and thus cut off the Northern slave States from their profils of production and the Southern from their sources of supply of labor.

-It relations to forbid all equality and competition of settlement in the common Territories, by the citizens of shive States.
+It seized upon all the territory acquired by common conquest from Mexico, and deprived slave labor of the privilege of operating in the wealthiest mines of earth the gold mines of California.
+It had bribed a slave State with ten millions of common funds to sanction a prohibition of slavery in all It claims to abolish slavery in the districts, forts, New Mexico. arsenals, dock yards, and other places ceded to the United States.
+To abolish the inter-State slave trade, and thus cut off the Northern slave States from their profits of production and the Southern from their sources of supply of labor.
+It claims to forbid all equality and competition settlement in the common Territories, by the citizens

 It repels all further admission of new slave States.
 It has nullified the Fugitive Slave acts in fourteen States of the Union.
-It has denied extradition of munderers, and marauders and other felons in several
+It has dehied extradition of purderers, and marauders and other felons in several